userrails/userrails_bkp.github.io/_posts/2018-04-21-introduction-ruby-on-rails.markdown

 date:   2018-04-21 09:23:58 +0545
 categories: tutorials
 ---
-Rails is a web development framework written in the Ruby programming language.
-It makes web application development more fun.
+Rails is a web development, model-view-controller framework written in the Ruby programming language.
+With the help of Rails framework, developer can easily and quickly develop small to large web applications.
+There are many biggest applications developed from Ruby on Rails, some examples are: [Github][Github], [ThemeForest][ThemeForest], [Groupon][Groupon], [Pixlr][Pixlr], [Shopify][Shopify], [Airbnb][Airbnb], etc

 Rails Design Principles:
 - MVC (Model, View, Controller)